lisa-lumos/Snowflake/reference/02-function-ref.md

 user_task_cancel_ongoing_executions(task_name): Aborts a run of the specified task, that is currently executing.

 wait(amount_of_time, time_unit): Waits for the specified amount of time before proceeding.

+allowlist(): Returns hostnames and port numbers to add to your firewall's allowed list, so that you can access Snowflake from behind your firewall.
+Because by default, your firewall might block access to Snowflake.

+clustering_depth(table_name, ...): Computes the average depth of the table, according to the specified columns, or the clustering key defined for the table.

+clustering_information(table_name, ...): Returns clustering information, including average clustering depth, based on one or more columns in the table.

+current_user_task_name(): Returns the task name that is currently executing.

+estimate_search_optimization_costs(table_name, ...)

+external_table_pipe_status(external_table_name): Retrieves a JSON, of the current refresh status for the internal pipe object, that is associated with an external table.

+get_compute_pool_status(pool_name): for Snowpark Container Services.

+get_directory_table_status(stage_name): for data replication, stage monitoring.

+get_job_logs(job_uuid, container_name, ...): for Snowpark Container Services.

+get_job_status(), get_service_logs(), get_service_status(),

+get_iceberg_table_information(iceberg_table_name): Returns the location of the root metadata file, and status of the latest snapshot for an Iceberg table.

+get_predecessor_return_value(predecessor_task_name)

+get_snowflake_platform_info(): Returns the IDs of the virtual network in which your Snowflake account is located.

+get_tag(tag_name, obj_name[.col_name], obj_domain): return the corresponding tag value.

 ## Table functions